mpatera2/JM/README.md

 Consistency was strong throughout, as the same methodology for calculating Partisan Scores was applied uniformly across all election years.
 State regions followed a consistent classification scheme based on U.S. Census Bureau definitions, with Delaware, Maryland, and Washington D.C. reassigned to the Northeast.

 Finally, interpretability was generally strong, as the dataset includes clearly labeled columns for vote shares, partisan scores, state winners, and regional classifications.
-The workbook "extract_election_data.ipynb" clearly shows how the raw data was restructured and cleaned for use in our analysis.Sonnet 4.6
+The workbook "extract_election_data.ipynb" clearly shows how the raw data was restructured and cleaned for use in our analysis.

 ## Data Cleaning
 **FRED**